-- Studies on the development of imaging devices for charged particle radiation using thermoluminescent phosphors (Research collaborator: National Institute of Radiological Sciences) - 2.
-Research on the development of verification systems for high-precision radiation therapy plans - 3.
-Studies on the development of neutron imaging devices using thermoluminescent phosphors

-(Research collaborators: Kindai University and Kyoto University )
+- 1. Studies on the development of imaging devices for charged particle radiation using TL or OSL phosphors (Research collaborator: QST-NIRS(National Institute of Radiological Sciences)) - 2.
+Studies on the development of neutron imaging devices using TL or OSL phosphors for Boron Neutron Capture Therapy (Research collaborators: Kyoto Univ., Kindai Univ. and Kanazawa Institute of Technology)

-Thermoluminescence: When heat is applied to crystals irradiated with X-rays and so on (1), they can produce luminescence (2).
-This emission is called "thermoluminescence," and it is correlated with the radiation dose.
-Taking advantage of this property, thermoluminescence has been used for personal radiation dosimeters and so on.
+TL and OSL: When heat or light is applied to crystals irradiated with X-rays and so on (1), they can produce luminescence (2).
+This emission is called "TL" or "OSL", and it is correlated with the radiation dose.
+Taking advantage of this property, TL and OSL has been used for personal radiation dosimeters and so on.

-Two-dimensional analyses: When crystals exhibiting thermoluminescence are distributed in two dimensions, they can be used as a radiation imaging device.
-Photo (3) is an X-ray image of a USB stick and a one-yen coin taken with a thermoluminescent dosimeter developed by our research laboratory, and (4) shows the measuring instrument.
-(Six patents applied for) Images with a very high resolution can be obtained.
-The instrument can be used as an imaging device for verification of high-precision radiation therapy plans, boron-neutron capture therapy, and the measurement of environmental radiation.
+Two-dimensional analyses: When crystals exhibiting TL or OSL are distributed in two dimensions, they can be used as a radiation imaging device.
+Photo (3) is an X-ray image of a USB stick and a one-yen coin taken with a TL dosimeter developed by our research laboratory, and (4) shows the measuring instrument. (eight patents applied for) Images with a very high resolution can be obtained.
+The instrument can be used as an imaging device for verification of high-precision plans, therapy boron-neutron radiation capture therapy, and the measurement of environmental radiation.
 This is anticipated to be a new dosimeter that can obtain different information from that provided by existing dosimeters, and it has also been featured in newspapers and journals.

-analyses: In studies utilizing the heavy particle radiotherapy equipment for cancer at the National Institute of Radiological Sciences (5), the nuclear reactors at Kindai University and Kyoto University, work is underway to develop methods to measure radiation quality and dose distribution using thermoluminescence.
-In order to achieve this, it will be important to precisely measure thermoluminescence (6) and unravel its mechanism.
+Development of radiation detectors required in the medical field: In studies utilizing the heavy particle radiotherapy equipment for cancer at QST-NIRS (5), the nuclear reactors at Kindai Univ.
+(6) and Kyoto Univ., work is underway to develop methods to measure radiation quality and dose distribution using TL or OSL.
+In order to achieve this, it will be important to precisely measure TL or OSL and unravel its mechanism.
+Based on scientific evidence, we developing state-of-the-art radiation detectors required in the medical field.
+One example is a human phantom dosimeter used to validate radiation therapy plans.(7)